Attractions, Sights & Things to Do in Thessaloniki

 A tasteful trip to the city where for centuries food was not only a human need but an experience and an art as well.

-The international film event that transforms the city to a center of the interest for emerging filmmakers.
+The international film event that transforms the city into a center of interest for emerging filmmakers.

 One of the most significant entertainment areas of Thessaloniki with a great history, and beautiful architecture.

 One of the oldest buildings of Thessaloniki which is a unique Byzantine monument and serves an Orthodox Church until today.

 An archaeological site that served as the society heart and the administrative core of the city of Thessaloniki during the Roman period.

 Port of Thessaloniki

 Large Greek port & a commercial getaway of northern Greece & the Balkans.
 It attracts cruise ships & is connected with Aegean islands in summer.

 The ancient square that connects the monuments of the city's Roman complex, and serves today as a vivid meeting spot with a unique atmosphere.